 Down a few steps and through the glass doors is the Grill, where several generations of actors, artists, writers and prominent New Yorkers have gathered for conversation and refreshment.
 A focal point is the pool table where Samuel Langhorne Clemens (Mark Twain) often played pool with other founders of The Players.
 His pool cue is displayed over his portrait above the fireplace.
-The pool cues of Frank Morgan, Franklin Pierce Adams and Roland Winters frame the area along with the golf club of Oscar winner Jack Lemon.
+The pool cues of Frank Morgan, Franklin Pierce Adams and Roland Winters frame the area along with the golf club of Oscar winner Jack Lemmon.

 Artworks on every wall of the Grill include Marshall Goodman’s watercolor of The Players past presidents.
 Here, too, are Norman Rockwell’s portrait of Charles Coburn, John Barrymore’s watercolors of the sets of Hamlet, James Cagney’s drawing of Roland Winters, Thomas Nast’s Tammany tiger and Al Hirschfeld’s drawing of Edwin Booth (the only one he had ever done of an actor who wasn’t alive when he drew it.)